Football is truly a family business.

 Cam: 7, Cecil: 0

 Patriots quarterback Cam Newton spent most of his career with the Carolina Panthers.
 In Charlotte, Cam won Offensive Rookie of the Year, Offensive Player of the Year and an MVP.
-Cam’s older brother Cecil was not as successful.
+Cam’s older brother Cecil was not as successful, but hey, at least they opened a cigar bar together.

 Cecil Newton never made his mark in the NFL between the Jacksonville Jaguars, New Orleans Saints, Green Bay Packers and Baltimore Ravens practice squads.
 Unable to make even the Jets or the Raiders, Cecil hung up his helmet after the 2012 season, right as Cam was heating up.
 This one is one-sided, but points are points.